Charlie Woods Set For Prestigious Junior Invitational At Sage Valley Debut

 Tiger and Charlie Woods celebrate Charlie's hole-in-one during the 2024 PNC Championship

-Charlie, who is son of World Golf Hall of Famer and 15-time Major winner Tiger Woods, is reportedly set to feature, as is Kai, who is the granddaughter of President Donald Trump.
+Charlie, who is son of World Golf Hall of Famer and 15-time Major winner Tiger Woods, is set to feature, as is Kai, who is the granddaughter of President Donald Trump.

-In terms of ability, Charlie has played the PNC Championship alongside Tiger the past five years, with the duo registering two runner-up finishes.
+In terms of ability, Charlie has played the PNC Championship alongside Tiger for the past five years, with the duo registering two runner-up finishes.
 Losing out in a playoff in the last edition, Charlie made his first ever hole-in-one during the final round at the par 3 fourth hole.

 Trump and Woods during the 2025 Genesis Invitational

-Along with Woods and Trump, the boys event features the likes of Miles Russell, who in April 2024 became the youngest player to ever make a cut on the Korn Ferry Tour.
-He will be joined by another history maker in Kartik Singh who, at 15 years of age, made the cut at the recent International Series India event in January.
+Along with Woods and Trump, the boys' event features the likes of Miles Russell, who in April 2024 became the youngest player to ever make a cut on the Korn Ferry Tour.
+He will be joined by another history maker in Kartik Singh who, at 15 years of age, made the cut at the International Series India event in January.

-Among the previous winners of the Junior Invitational include World No.1 Scottie Scheffler, who claimed victory in 2014.
+Among the previous winners of the Junior Invitational are World No.1 Scottie Scheffler, who claimed victory in 2014.
 Current PGA Tour players Akshay Bhatia, Austin Eckroat and Aldrich Potgieter have also won the trophy, as have LIV Golf's Joaquin Niemann, Tom McKibbin and Caleb Surratt.

-In the girls section, former Augusta National Women's Amateur winner, Anna Davis, won in 2023, whilst Ladies European Tour player, Amalie Leth-Nissen, claimed the inaugural event in 2022.
+In the girls' section, former Augusta National Women's Amateur winner, Anna Davis, won in 2023, whilst Ladies European Tour player, Amalie Leth-Nissen, claimed the inaugural event in 2022.

 Matt joined Golf Monthly in February 2021 covering weekend news, before also transitioning to equipment and testing.
 After freelancing for Golf Monthly and The PGA for 18 months, he was offered a full-time position at the company in October 2022 and continues to cover weekend news and social media, as well as help look after Golf Monthly’s many buyers’ guides and equipment reviews.